jtk5aw/jtk5aw.github.io/_posts/2018-11-14-Plotting-Me.md

 I felt like I'd gotten as much out of the previous dataset as I could and decided to begin looking into the Instagram data.
 It was much more in depth and it looked like I'd have a lot more options in deciding what I wanted to do.

 ## What do I like?
 The likes data that I had seemed to be the most interesting first choice.
-This was provided in a JSON file filled with every one of my past likes separated into two categories: "media likes" which was a list of my liked photos and videos and "comment likes" which was a list of my liked comments.
+This was provided in a JSON file filled with every one of my past likes separated into two categories: "media likes" which was a list of my liked photos and videos as well as "comment likes" which was a list of my liked comments.
 Both of these were things that I had liked, not likes made by other users on my content.
-After briefly looking through this data I saw I had a lot more media likes so I decided to only consider those.
-The JSON file was parsed using the aptly named python package JSON and then put into a pandas dataframe.
+At a glance I could tell I had a lot more media likes than I did comment likes so I decided to only consider those.
+I used the (aptly named) python package JSON to parse the data and then feed it into a pandas dataframe.

-Each like had a timestamp for when it occurred and what user's photo or video I had liked.
+Each like had a timestamp for when it occurred and what the username of the person who's photo or video had been liked.
 With the timestamps I thought I could visualize how my likes were spread out over time.
 Since this was going to be displayed as a function of time my first thought was to just use a line plot.
 But this seemed too plain so I started looking at what other options I had.
-After stumbling on Seaborn's heatmap and I thought this would be a nice way to visualize these likes.
+After stumbling on Seaborn's heatmap and I thought this would make for a nice visualization.
 Each cell in the heatmap could be the number of likes at that point in time.
 One axis could be the year and the other the month; this would allow me to compare data in the same month from year to year as well as compare months within the same year.
 Now I just had to start organizing the data.

 This was going to be a little trickier than the my last plot for a couple of reasons.
 One, I couldn't use the timestamp data as it was and would have to have to extract just the month and year.
 Two, I would have to store the data based on two categories rather than just one since the plot would be based on two separate variables this time.
 To store the data I then had to create a 2d array with 12 rows (one for each month) and 6 columns (one for each year) that would track my likes count for each month-year combination.
 Once I had this in place, I then had to iterate through every row in my dataframe and take out the month and year from each timestamp.
 By converting these extracted months and years into values between 0-11 and 0-5 respectively I could add to the corresponding likes cell in my 2D array.
 All of this code is shown here